Tutorials

 And, of course, your laser-cut design.

-In order to mill away the dark edges, the "fingers" need to stick out a bit.
-Because the thickness of boards can vary somewhat and because you want to have play, 1mm sticking out is a good length.
+To be able to mill away the dark edges, the "fingers" need to stick out a bit.
+Because the thickness of plates can vary a bit and because you want to have play, 1mm sticking out is a good length.

 You can draw finger joints by hand and thus add the extension manually.
-If you use a generator to create your drawing then there are some tricks.
+If you use a generator to make your drawing then there are some tricks.

-Boxes.py does have a setting for lengthening the fingers.
-In the Settings for Finger Joints, you can use extra_length.
+Boxes.py does have a setting for finger extension.
+In the Settings for Finger Joints you can use extra_length.
 Note that the unit is 'multiples of thickness' and not mm.

 boxes py laser file generator